e3-rs/e-thr3s_/README.md

 **Preamble:**

 It is not in the author´s attention to shock newbies at their first steps in ai.
-**It is recommended** to read and rate this project idea with an **intermediate level or higher** of some AI-courses.
+**It is recommended** to read and rate this project idea with an **intermediate level of some AI-courses** or some experience on linux terminal prompt.

 Why?
 It could be difficult to follow the author´s deep diving description and ideas with this much specific termini.
 But this technical description is need to understand what the usp/idea/valueable benefit will be.

 Allright?
-Appreciate your understanding 😊 and now enjoy.
+Appreciate your understanding 😊, and sorry for that.
+Now enjoy.

 e-thr3s AI  (spoken *e-threes*  A EI)